HCAGridLayout/HCAGridLayout/evaluation/evaluate_DendroMap/README.md

 4. Add your dataset to function "load" of LabelHierarchy in backend/application/data/LabelHierarchy.py.
 5. Add your dataset to data "options", "options2" and "DatasetModels" in vis/src/components/ControlView.vue.

+For the evaluation with dendromap, we use mini subsets of each dataset because dendromap cannot support datasets that are too large.

-If you want to evaluate with dendromap, please download exploration traces traces.zip in [google drive](https://drive.google.com/drive/folders/15R0ghoW9YkYbnDaU8NXQy6IqdnKPoLYm) or [osf](https://osf.io/a8epu/?view_only=fac7bd5cbfc149fbb373df3e0eb5810f) which are generated in dendromap system by manual zoom-in operations, and then unzip it in the backend folder.
+If you want to evaluate with dendromap, please also download exploration traces traces.zip in [google drive](https://drive.google.com/drive/folders/15R0ghoW9YkYbnDaU8NXQy6IqdnKPoLYm) or [osf](https://osf.io/a8epu/?view_only=fac7bd5cbfc149fbb373df3e0eb5810f) which are generated in dendromap system by manual zoom-in operations, and then unzip it in the backend folder.
 For example, backend/dendromap_step_cifar100_16px.json.

 Run Evaluation of DendroMap